 a love of nature and art

-Ever since I was a child growing up in Spokane, Washington, I've loved animals, nature, and art.
-I was always drawing and painting or caring for an assortment of animals that included a guinea pig, rabbit, frogs, lizards, and a horse.
+My love of animals, nature, and art has been with me since I was a child growing up in Spokane, Washington.
+I was raised by a father who was a respected outdoorsman, writer, and photographer, and by an English mother who passionately loved life and offered a smile and friendly word to everyone she met.
 Family life revolved around the outdoors.
-My father was a respected outdoorsman, writer, and photographer, and my mother was a vivacious English woman who offered a smile and friendly word to everyone she met.
-I cherish memories of family outings to neighboring lakes and streams around Spokane and Northern Idaho, fishing excursions with my dad that offered opportunities to identify flora and fauna, and annual family vacations on the Oregon Coast, which is still one of my favorite places.
+We frequently visited neighboring lakes and streams to fish or identify flora and fauna, and we looked forward every year to family vacations on the Oregon Coast, which is still one of my favorite places.

 I currently live in Tacoma, Washington – an ideal place for nature photography.
 I’m two hours away from the ocean, Mount Rainier NP, and the dry sagebrush interior.
 One of the top national wildlife refuges, Billy Frank Jr. Nisqually NWR, is 40 minutes away from my home.